Kasia314/Project-0-WebScraping/README.md

 # Project-0-WebScraping
-Web scraping promotions from Zara website
+Web scraping promotions from Zara website using BeautifulSoup